Health Alert:

 Interesting new information...
 Over the years we have tested for different viruses, protozoan, and bacteria in our Cats.
 Our Cats have always been negative for all tests, however, we did have a case of soft stool in one of our Stud Cats purchased from another Cattery.
 There seemed to be no reason for this.
 Despite the negative test results, our Vet suggested treating the Cat with eight days of Metronidazole and within two days the Cat had normal bowl movements.

 In a recent "Cat Fancy" magazine article, it was suggested that a change in water may cause loose stools from the change in natural bacteria in the water.
 Think of it this way... when humans travel to another country and drink the potable local water, it can cause the same symptoms.
 It is the change in bacteria that can cause a reaction; it is not bad water, just different water.
 It could be possible that completely changing a Cat's water source could cause a problem in their digestive system... just like it does in humans.
 Happily, a simple treatment corrects the problem.
-But if this medication is every used, do make sure that the tablets are in a gel cap.
+But if this medication is ever used, do make sure that the tablets are in a gel cap.
 The liquid form should only be used for young Kittens (a pill would physically be too large for them to swallow) as it tastes terrible to a Cat.
+Some Veterinarians also have a "tuna flavored" liquid form of metronidazole.

 So, keep in mind that if you are introducing a new Cat to your household or moving to a new home, it is like going to another country for your Cat!